cs-ieee-ist/cs-essentials/content/topics/vim/5-customization.md

 |   |   |- cBlob.c
 ```

-For this to work you have to start vim in the root directory (topcis).
+For this, to work you have to start vim in the root directory (topics).
 Now you want to work in vim's movement.md file, you just type in vim the command:

 ```vim